rnag/rust.aws-cdk-lambda/README.md

 For example, we might want to run different logic in our code for _development_ and _production_ environments, or call a different API endpoint depending on which environment we are deploying code to.

+For a sample CDK app that demonstrate such usage, check out the [rust-bins/] example.

 ### Enabling Features

 You can achieve conditional compilation by [introducing features](https://stackoverflow.com/a/27634313/10237506) which can later be enabled in Rust code.